chase-larocca/CPST-4710-Capstone/README.md

      - ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'Dr3amC0ount3r$'; (REPLACE WITH YOUR ROOT PASSWORD)
      - FLUSH PRIVILEGES;
      - EXIT;
-  4) In a seperate terminal session open as admin run the commands:
+  4) In a separate terminal session open as admin run the commands:
      - net stop mysql80
      - net start mysql80